 Suchit Bachalli, CEO of Wayne-based Unilog, oversees the growing global technology company and maintains a business presence on four continents—all while maintaining remarkably low stress.
 His secret?
 “Doing something about the things you worry about is a great way to relax,” he says.
 Bachalli has channeled his concerns about lack of access to education in developing countries and female discrimination in the workplace into a profusion of volunteer opportunities and philanthropic e orts that now infuse the corporate culture at Unilog.
 His high regard for emotional wellness (staying centered and “moderate use of social media” also helps maintain that emotional balance, he says) has also enabled his physical tness.
 Bachalli eschews gym workouts for outdoor pursuits like running, swimming, golf, tennis or his personal favorite—hiking the trails in Wissahickon Valley Park, just steps from his home.

-Photography by Gregg Delman // Shot on location at The Bellevue Hotel
+Photography by: Photography by Gregg Delman // Shot on location at The Bellevue Hotel